Our Executive Team is here to help you succeed. Whether you’re an investor or a borrower, we’re happy to talk.

 Prior to joining Clearinghouse CDFI, Mr. Harrison spent over twenty years in managerial positions in the regulated financial services industry.
 Most recently he served as the SVP, Treasurer of a six billion dollar, publicly traded financial institution where he managed an investment portfolio of over $1 billion.
 Mr. Harrison also managed over $2 billion of wholesale funding sources including FHLB, State treasury programs and private repurchase agreements.

 Ms. Bonney, as Clearinghouse CDFI’s Chief Administration Officer, is responsible for the operation and administration of the corporation.
 She oversees human resources, corporate risk management, technology and compliance.
 She also manages the investor relations for the company including shareholders, creditors, and New Markets Tax Credit (NMTC) participants.
-Ms. Bonney earned a Master’s Certification in Human Resources from Cornell University and a Master Certificate in Business Management from Master Class Management.
+Ms. Bonney earned a Master’s Certification in Human Resources from Cornell University and a Master Certificate in Business Management.